About

 Overview

-Glenda holds a PhD in journalism studies from City and an MA from Oxford.
-She specialises in the field of humanitarian reporting, looking at the intersection of aid agencies, journalists and policymakers, and her books include 'Reporting Humanitarian Crises in a Social Media Age' (Routledge, 2018) and the edited collection 'Humanitarianism, Communication and Change' (Peter Lang, 2015) with Prof Simon Cottle.
-She organised The Future of Humanitarian Reporting conference at City, with the keynote speaker Lyse Doucet, and is currently working on a book on turning points in humanitarian coverage for Palgrave.
+Glenda holds a PhD in journalism studies from City and an MA in English Lang and Literature from Oxford.
+Her books include 'Reporting Humanitarian Crises in a Social Media Age' (Routledge, 2018) and the edited collection 'Humanitarianism, Communication and Change' (Peter Lang, 2015) with Prof Simon Cottle and is currently completing a book on turning points in humanitarian coverage for Palgrave.
+She organised The Future of Humanitarian Reporting conference at City, with the keynote speaker Lyse Doucet and has presented on her research at all the major journalism conferences: ICA, IAMCR, Future of Journalism, ECREA and AEJMC.

 Her interest in how the UK's political and cultural views of the US were formed by the BBC and in particular Alistair Cooke's Letter from America (1946-2004) led to her being awarded a British Academy grant with Prof Howard Tumber to research the work of Cooke, having gained the first academic permission to access both the Cooke family archives and the BBC archives into his work.
 She has worked at both the Howard Gotlieb Archival Research Center, Boston University and the BBC archives at Caversham on this project.
-She is also part of a project into setting up journalism archives with Dr Paul Lashmar.
+She is also part of a new project to set up a journalism archive at City with Dr Paul Lashmar.

 With the increasing focus on AI's impact on journalism, Glenda was also the co-investigator on the DMINR project funded by the Google Digital News Initiative, a collaboration between the journalism department and Human-Computer Interaction Design (HCID) department.
 The objective of the DMINR project was twofold: to investigate a tool for news research and verification based on artificial intelligence to help journalists work with big data and conduct investigations in the digital era.
 Second, it aimed to study the impact of artificial intelligence on newswork and journalists.